Light Embody

 Alkalize

 It is no coincidence that fruits and vegetables contain just the right amounts of protein to build and maintain the human body.
 Nor is it a coincidence that the minerals they supply are predominantly the alkaline ones: calcium, sodium, magnesium, and potassium.
-(Dr Graham.
-80/10/10 Diet)

 There is one principle shared by every true master of detoxification, fruit-based healing, and raw living foods: alkalinity is the foundation of healing.

-Whether it’s Arnold Ehret speaking of mucus as the root of all disease, Dr. Sebi teaching that electric, alkaline foods are the only path to restoration, or Robert Morse reminding us that the lymph system must be cleared through alkaline hydration — all agree on one thing:
+Whether it’s Arnold Ehret speaking of mucus as the root of all disease, Dr. Sebi teaching that electric, alkaline foods are the only path to restoration, or Dr. Morse reminding us that the lymph system must be cleared through alkaline hydration — all agree on one thing:

 Acids destroy.
 Alkalinity regenerates.